amsify42/jquery.amsify.suggestags/README.md

-minChange - It recall the ajax based on the minimum percentage chars changed compared to the string passed in last ajax call, default is -1 delay - It is the milliseconds time delay to call ajax or whitelist suggestions on text entered and wait, defult is 100 type - It is type of method we pass, default is GET
+minChange - It recall the ajax based on the minimum percentage chars changed compared to the string passed in last ajax call, default is -1 delay - It is the milliseconds time delay to call ajax or whitelist suggestions on text entered and wait, defult is 100 type - It is type of method we pass, default is GET dataType - It is dateType of request data being passed, default is null
 ```
 **Note**: **success** and **complete** callbacks does not directly override the original ajax callbacks, rather it gets called after original ones are executed.

 ## White List
 This option simply does not allow any other inputs other than from suggestions.